-The Company recorded non-cash impairment charges of \$22.2 million and \$24.3 million during the three-month and six-month periods ended September 26, 2020, respectively, and \$2.3 million and \$3.5 million during the three-month and six-month periods ended September 28, 2019, respectively, to write-down certain long-lived assets in connection with its restructuring activities (see Note 8).
+The Company recorded non-cash impairment charges of \$0.7 million and \$19.3 million during the three-month and six-month periods ended September 25, 2021, respectively, and \$22.2 million and \$24.3 million during the three-month and six-month periods ended September 26, 2020, respectively, to write-down certain long-lived assets in connection with its restructuring plans (see Note 8).

 Additionally, the Company recorded non-cash impairment charges of \$8.8 million during the three-month and six-month periods ended September 26, 2020 to write-down long-lived assets primarily related to a certain previously exited real estate location for which the related lease agreement has not yet expired.
-During the three-month and six-month periods ended September 28, 2019, the Company recorded non-cash impairment charges of \$3.8 million to write-down certain long-lived assets related to underperforming stores as a result of its on-going store portfolio evaluation.

-See Note 11 for further discussion of these impairment charges.
+See Note 11 for further discussion of these impairment charges